BioBit/AuraGPT/README.md

 ## Optional: Setup system prompt

 * A system prompt would be invoked when the bot is first started or reset
-* You can set it up by modifying the content in `system_prompt.txt`
+* You can set it up by modifying the content in `system_prompt.txt`.
+For Neural Nexus, 'Council Prompt v4' is used.
 * All the text in the file will be fired as a prompt to the bot
 * Get the first message from ChatGPT in your discord channel!
 * Go Discord setting turn `developer mode` on